MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iosetactivityidthread.md

 ## -parameters

 ### -param ActivityId

 The activity ID provided by caller.

 ## -returns

 The activity ID that was previously set on the thread.
 Drivers must call IoClearActivityIdThread with this pointer when tracing is completed within the same thread context.

 ## -remarks

-Drivers that use  I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.</p>
+Drivers that use  I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.